aeckar/usf-cse-resources/exercises/COP3514_project4task2.md

 - Every number in the board is unique
 - A board can contain no more than 1000 numbers
+- If both ends are the same number, choose the tail (last) element

 The program should roughly follow these procedures: